-The final INN Test Protocol is sent to the OMCLs to provide all details related to the testing.
-This is done approximately at the same time as the sampling phase starts.
+The final INN Test Protocol and Result Data Sheet are sent to the OMCLs to provide all details related to the testing.
+This is done approximately at the same time as the sampling phase starts or the latest at the time of the dispatch of the samples from the EDQM to the testing OMCL(s).